bevyengine/bevy-website/release-content/0.16/release-notes/17840_Parallel_Transform_Propagation.md

 While that's an impressive 11x performance improvement, the absolute magnitude of the time saved is the key metric.
 With about 16 ms per frame at 60 FPS, that's 6% of your *entire* game's CPU budget saved, making huge open worlds or incredibly complex CAD assemblies more viable than ever before.

 ![A screenshot of a `tracy` histogram showing the effects of these changes on Caldera.
-0.15 peaks at 1.1 ms, while 0.16 peaks at 0.1 ms. Note the logarithmic scale!][caldera-transform-propagation-bench]
+0.15 peaks at 1.1 ms, while 0.16 peaks at 0.1 ms.][caldera-transform-propagation-bench]

 If you're interested in the gory technical details of these optimizations, take a look at [the code itself].
 It's incredibly well-commented and great to learn from.